Doctor insights on:

 How do U know cecum?: Causes of recurrent abdominal discomfort as described may be identified by first addressing signs/symptoms so as to localize the organ involved: in women: vaginal discharge or bleeding, alteration in periods, pregnancy risk?
 Fever, nausea, vomiting, altered stool pattern, blood with stool, tenderness, distension?
 Painful urination, blood in urine?
 Recent trauma, herniation?
 Stressors?
 Other risks? ...Read more

 Laparoscopic surgery: Also called minimally invasive surgery, usually three or four small incisions are made in the abdominal wall, about 1/4 to 1/2 inch in length.
 Then a small tube is inserted into each incision and the abdomen in inflated to allow space to see the inside of the abdomen with a camera, mounted on one of the tubes.
 The cecum is removed and intestine reconnected with specially designed staplers. ...Read moreSee 1 more doctor answer

 Cecum: The function of the cecum is not fully understood and studies.
 It's the first portion of the colon which holds the appendix.
 People can live without cecum and definitely can live without appendix.
 There are some suggestions that appendix may play a role in providing local and may be even systemic immunity to a certain extent. ...Read more

-Appendiceal mucocele: Here's a link: http://radiopaedia.
-Org/articles/appendiceal-mucocoeleGet a more detailed answer ›
+Appendiceal mucocele: Here's a link: http://radiopaedia.org/articles/appendiceal-mucocoeleGet a more detailed answer ›

 Is there anyway a thickened and irritated cecum can cause pain and swelling of the left side of my back?

 I've been told I have a mucocele arising from my cecum.
-Not getting many answers.
-And just need some sort of feedback :( ?
+Not getting many answers.. and just need some sort of feedback :( ?

-Finding (and usually it arises from the APPENDIX (which is actually a tiny appendage to the Cecum) It is a finding now more often seen since COLONOSCOPIES have become routine!
-Not to worry.
-Just follow your GI specialists recommendation re re-examinations etc. Hope this helps!
+An uncommon: finding (and usually it arises from the APPENDIX (which is actually a tiny appendage to the Cecum) It is a finding now more often seen since COLONOSCOPIES have become routine!
+Not to worry..just follow your GI specialists recommendation re re-examinations etc. Hope this helps!
 DR Z ...Read more

 I have marked thickening of 1side of cecum.
 Rad.
 Recommended colonoscopy to exclude malignancy, PC disagrees what should I do?

 Get a GI opinion: See a gastroenterologist and make sure that you take the films with you.
 Gastroenterologist should be able to tell you whether it needs to be further pursued.
 I would not wait long to get this done.
 Put it on your to do soon list.
 Best wishes to you. ...Read moreSee 1 more doctor answer

-Diarrhea for 2 months now I can't go at all, is it because the cecum is thickened?
+Diarrhea for 2 months now i can't go at all, is it because the cecum is thickened?
 There's no bowl obstruction.
 Can't hardly eat anything, so much pain

 Is 8 mm large for a cecum polyp?
 I'm 37 yo.
-Should I be concerned?
+Should i be concerned?
 Biopsy said benign.
 Wasn't removed.

 If one has an ileocecectomy and loses 12" of ileum and the cecum did the surgeon likely remove the appendix also?

 Yes: If the cecum is removed the the appendix is removed .
 Appendix is attached to the cecum. ...Read more

 Just had a upper and lower gi.
-He found a diminutive sessile polyp in the cecum it was sent for biopsy.....should I be worried?
+He found a diminutive sessile polyp in the cecum it was sent for biopsy.....should i be worried?

 I had a routine colonoscopy done yesterday all the results said normal mucosa in all areas but it said I have an extrinsic compression at cecum what ?

-Ask your doctor to e: Your doctor should explain it to you.
-It implies that there may be a growth?
-Tumor in this area which is compressing the cecum.
+Ask your doctor to e: Your doctor should explain it to you. it implies that there may be a growth?tumor in this area which is compressing the cecum.
 If you have any local symptoms like pain or swelling in the right lower abdomen, you may need a CT scan to look for any extrinsic mass in this area. ...Read more

 I have an 8cm not mm mass protruding from appendix into cecum.
 Will they be able to remove laparoscopic?